-Amir Alimehri is an associate in the New York office.
-Mr. Alimehri works on complex antitrust, securities, and commodities litigation.
+Amir Alimehri is an associate in the firm’s New York office.
+Mr. Alimehri primarily litigates complex antitrust and commodities manipulation cases.

-Immediately prior to joining Lowey Dannenberg, Mr. Alimehri served as a law clerk to the Honorable Sallyanne Floria, Assignment (Chief) Judge of the Essex County Superior Court in New Jersey (the county with the highest volume of cases and the most sitting judges in New Jersey).
-He also served other judges in the county, working on a variety of matters including but not limited to complex commercial litigation, Chancery litigation, marital disputes, petitions for post-conviction relief and the processing of child adoptions.
+Immediately prior to joining Lowey Dannenberg, Mr. Alimehri served as a law clerk to the Honorable Sallyanne Floria, Assignment (Chief) Judge of the Essex County Superior Court (NJ’s busiest and largest trial court).
+He also served other judges in the county, working on a variety of matters including but not limited to complex commercial litigation, Chancery litigation, construction litigation, marital disputes, petitions for post-conviction relief and the processing of child adoptions.

-Mr. Alimehri draws on a variety of experiences, having worked for federal district court judges, the U.S. Securities & Exchange Commission’s Enforcement Division in New York, local government legal counsel’s office, a solo practitioner, and at the in-house legal department of a global corporation.
+Mr. Alimehri draws on a variety of other experiences as well, having worked for federal district court judges, the U.S. Securities & Exchange Commission’s Enforcement Division in New York, local government legal counsel’s office, a solo practitioner, and at the in-house legal department of a global corporation.

 Mr. Alimehri graduated Rutgers Law School with a Juris Doctor, along with a certificate in Corporate and Business Law from the Rutgers Center for Corporate Law and Governance.
-He participated in moot court competitions, served on a law journal, published an article, and performed pro bono legal work for indigent people.
+He participated in moot court competitions, served on a law journal, published an article debating the requirement of independent directors on corporate boards, and performed pro bono legal work for indigent members of society.

 Mr. Alimehri graduated St. John’s University with a Bachelor of Science.